jollyoldsaintnixon/carolina_eats/README.md

 - SHOULD reseed the database

 TODO:
-jobs:
+* jobs:
-    BONUS: make custom sql query that is more efficient -finish setting up sidekiq-status gem
+    BONUS: make custom sql query that is more efficient
+    * finish setting up sidekiq-status gem
-    -continue testing the firstaddjob. see if you can get the carolinaeatsapp@gmail.com to send emails. might need to enable access to "less secure apps" on google
+    * continue testing the firstaddjob. see if you can get the carolinaeatsapp@gmail.com to send emails. might need to enable access to "less secure apps" on google
+        * get email stating each item user is subscribed to every hour on the hour
+            * checkout heroku scheduler
-tasks:
+* tasks:
-    -rails create_menu_items_and_serve_dates:seed only goes one week out and completely drops the db. need to think of a way to keep serve dates that are further out and probably not drop the enitre menu
+    * rails create_menu_items_and_serve_dates:seed only goes one week out and completely drops the db. need to think of a way to keep serve dates that are further out and probably not drop the enitre menu
+    * `rake default_reminder_email:default_send` will now send an email to every user and inform them when an item they are subscribed to will be served if it is within the default time window.
-session:
+* session:
     -figure out Link/Router/HashRouter, and when to render signup/login/logout
-user:
+* user:
     oauth
-controllers:
+* controllers:
     make strong params
     make some before actions to summon @records
 * menu_items: